CHanson92/FMMA-Project-2/README.md

 16/02/2018 - Styling changes to the header and changes to the css grid.

+18/02/2018 - Styling to Tabs, Find Your Gym and Add Your Gym.

 ## Authors

 * **Chris Hanson** - *Project owner* - [CHanson92](https://github.com/CHanson92)